saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 Agent Unique Name: DPAgent

 Domain\Username:   <your host name>\administrator
-  - where your host name is found via the Command Prompt > hostname
+  - where your host name is found via the Windows Command Prompt > hostname

-Password:          your Windows administrator logon password
+Password:          <your Windows administrator password>
   - the password you used when you created the S/4HANA trial)
 ```